Categories

 While this residential neighborhood doesn’t have much in the way of points of interest or shopping, what it does have are some of the city’s best restaurants.
 I recommend closing out your final day in Denver with a meal with a view of the city.

 Those looking for something casual will love Avanti F&B, a food hall with a great rooftop bar and great views of Downtown Denver.
-Currently, my favorite stall is Pho King Rapidos for Vietnamese food served with a bit of New York street style.
+Currently, my favorite stall is Farang Thai Kitchen for its yummy noodle and rice dishes.
 If you’d like something a bit fancier, Linger‘s rooftop bar has some great views.

 New Denizen food and drink favorites